BrusselsBrussels +32 (0) 2 372 91 68

 13:30,

 private coach transfer to world’s largest direct air capture testing plant to see behind the scenes & understand possibilities and impact.
-You will see first hand how CO² is captured from ambient air and what is behind this novel technology with the potential to become a multi-trillion dollar industry.
-Critical: Leaders must push themselves to understand what is possible today & the processes behind – even if you believe today you will not use DAC – because it is increasingly clear that achieving climate targets in 2030 and beyond will require effective carbon removal solutions.
+You will see first hand how CO² is captured from ambient air and what is behind this technology.
+Whether leaders intend to use DAC or not, we are all aware that achieving climate targets in 2030 and beyond will require effective carbon removal solutions and take this brief opportunity to ensure we each understand what is possible today.

-Please note there is no opportunity to enter late.
+Please note that because this is a chemical site, there is no opportunity to enter late.

-Direct Air Capture (DAC) directly captures carbon dioxide (CO2) from ambient and stores it underground, effectively reducing greenhouse gases and contributing to achieving net-zero goals.
-It is a privilege to gain access to this facility and we intend to use the time to understand as much as possible.
+Direct Air Capture (DAC) directly captures carbon dioxide (CO2) from ambient and stores it underground.
+It is a privilege to gain access to this facility and we intend to use the time to learn as much as possible.
+Above: picture of the Climeworks DAC facility.

 Venue: central Zurich